Tonyfu09/2023-24_OSWE_Note/README.md

 - Example from snyk - https://learn.snyk.io/lesson/prototype-pollution/ <br>
 - Explaination from Hacktrike about how Prototype pollution is working [Hacktricks Prototype Pollution](https://book.hacktricks.xyz/pentesting-web/deserialization/nodejs-proto-prototype-pollution)

+Another key point is the prototype chain.
+JavaScript implements inheritance through objects, where each object has a prototype.
+JavaScript uses this prototype chain to create a layered structure for inheritance such as keyname.__proto__.__proto__.__proto__ , enabling objects to inherit properties and methods from other objects.
+For more details [mdn web docs - Prototype Chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)

 #### Function constructor decribe as [Javascript function constructor](https://www.geeksforgeeks.org/prototype-in-javascript/)
 1. Create a function constructor<br>
 <code>